Gazza7205/cloud-workshop-labs/lab-exercise1.md

 </details>
 <br/>

-3. Open up a new terminal to tail the Operator logs (you may have to set your KUBECONFIG environment variable in the new terminalkube)
+3. Open up a new terminal to tail the Operator logs (you may have to set your KUBECONFIG environment variable in the new terminal)
 ```
 kubectl logs -f -l control-plane=controller-manager -c manager
 ```